mandiladitya/Ansible-Playbooks/9_3 Optimizing/README.md

 # Delegating task to a host outside the play
     Ansible can be configured to run a task on a host other than the one that is part of the playwith delegate_to.
     The delegated module will still run once for every machine, but instead of running on the target machine, it will run on the host specified by delegate_to.
     Addressing hosts that are in the inventory is straightforwardd: just address the hostname.

-s
+# lab-2 outside the play